-Recent evidence suggests that vitamin D supplementation during pregnancy has benefits for maternal and offspring health.
-This project will use novel and existing data (blood biomarker, genetic and epigenetic data together with detailed clinical assessments of bone density and microarchitecture) to establish methods of personalising pregnancy vitamin D supplementation to optimise offspring musculoskeletal development.
+Evidence suggests that pregnancy vitamin D supplementation has benefits for maternal and offspring health.
+This project will use novel and existing data (blood biomarker, genetic, epigenetic, detailed clinical assessments of bone density and microarchitecture) to establish methods of personalising pregnancy vitamin D supplementation to optimise offspring musculoskeletal development.

 The successful candidate is likely to have the following qualifications:

 Due to funding restrictions this position is only open to UK applicants.
-This PhD studentship is funded for four years and three years of fees by NIHR Southampton Biomedical Research Centre.
-Amount of stipend £18,154.00 plus fees at UK residency rate only
+This PhD studentship is funded for 3 years of fees by NIHR Southampton Biomedical Research Centre.
+Amount of stipend £18,154.00 plus fees at UK residency rate only.

 Administrative contact and how to apply:

 Please complete the University's online application form, which you can find at

 You should enter as your proposed supervisor as Professor Nicholas C Harvey.
 To support your application, provide an academic CV (including contact details of two referees), official academic transcripts and a personal statement (outlining your suitability for the studentship, what you hope to achieve from the PhD and your research experience to date).